 The Faculty of Engineering and Architecture (FEA) offers most of the Master’s programs in Engineering in English.
 This underlines the international ambition of the faculty, as well as the importance of international education and multiple language skills for students.

-The program consists of two phases: the first three-year program leads to a degree of bachelor of science in engineering.
-The subsequent two-year program awards a degree of master in electrical engineering.
 Throughout the master’s program, each student may choose to either deepen or broaden his or her scope by compiling a personalized program based on a wide range of elective courses or by including a (broadening) Minor into the program.

 The Master of Science in Electrical Engineering focuses specifically on research and development, as well as on creation and design in the field of electronics, information and communication technology (ICT).